rjo1970/dumbster/README.txt

 EXAMPLE (SMTP fake server for QA, running on port 4444) java -jar dumbster.jar 4444

+For more help use the command: java -jar dumbster.jar --help

 LICENSE
 =======
 Under Apache 2.0 license.